 USA-NPN programs, products and tools comply with federal policy governing information management, including paperwork reduction, privacy and security.
 Accordingly, federal agencies can use Nature's Notebook and other USA-NPN tools.

-MOBILE APP SECURITY - PENDING
+MOBILE APP SECURITY AND PRIVACY

 DATA PRODUCTS AND TOOLS

 The USA-NPN information management tools and data products are peer-reviewed through the Fundamental Science Practice process established by the USGS Office of Science Quality and Integrity.
 These resources are compliant with federal information policy, and congruent with the Open Access Plan, ensuring data quality, discovery, accessibility, reuse, and long-term curation.
 For further information see the USA-NPN Data Management Plan.

 The USA-NPN is subject to compliance with Section 508 of the Rehabilitation Act of 1973.
 All video content is 508 compliant.
 Efforts have been made to provide accessibility settings for existing content, and newly created content follows guidelines that facilitates accessibility.
 Other accessibility requests are accommodated on demand.